Skip to content

 Looking Ahead: Platte County Housing Market in 2026

-Platte County enters 2026 with strong momentum, characterized by a shrinking supply of homes and rising pending sales.
-With Phase 3 of major logistics infrastructure kicking off soon, the region’s economic base continues to expand.
+Platte County enters the spring of 2026 with strong momentum, characterized by a shrinking supply of homes and rising Year-to-Date pending sales.
+With a 1.9-month supply of inventory, the region’s economic base continues to drive a competitive seller’s market.
 To find the best mortgage solution for your Platte County move, connect with our kansas city mo mortgage lenders today.

 Explore Other 2026 Housing Market Reports in Kansas & Missouri: